European Bank Increases DDoS Attack Management to Mirror Internet Traffic Surge Due to Global Pandemic

-This European System central bank with over 6,500 employees works on international, national and local initiatives related to a range of responsibilities from state treasury services, banking and financial supervision, protection of banking and financial intermediary customers, banknote circulation, payment system services and economic analysis.
+This European bank with over 6,500 employees works on international, national and local initiatives related to a range of responsibilities from state treasury services, banking and financial supervision, protection of banking and financial intermediary customers, banknote circulation, payment system services and economic analysis.
 The bank had implemented a number of AED’s (Arbor Edge Defense) for threat management on their business networks, including employee VPN access.
 The AED devices protect locally until the Internet bandwidth is consumed and then automatically sends the higher levels of traffic to their ISP for mitigation.

 With the onset of the Coronavirus Pandemic, the organization experienced an uptick in inbound traffic to data centers by employees required to work from home and access the bank’s business applications remotely using the Virtual Private Network (VPN).
 To control costs, ensure business continuity and manage potential DDoS attacks due to the amplified threat landscape, AED mitigation capacity needed to be upgraded to correspond with the expansion in Internet traffic.